ymtoo/simple-nidaqmx/README.md

 # simple-nidaqmx
-This is a simple implementation of multiple output transmission and multiple input reception based on nidaqmx-python (an API for interacting with the NI-DAQmx driver, which is created and supported by National Instruments (NI))
+This is a simple implementation of multiple output voltage transmission and multiple input voltage reception based on nidaqmx-python (an API for interacting with the NI-DAQmx driver, which is created and supported by National Instruments (NI))

 ## Dependencies
 The following must be installed: